-At home in Surat.
+At the ancestral home in Surat.

 My knowledge and love for traditional Gujarati food comes from my mother and grandmother.
 Whilst they cooked together I would learn the stories behind each of the precious recipes that they had carried with them across continents and generations.
 They would recite which part of their lives influenced certain dishes, which ancestors may have dared to corrupt recipes with the wrong spices, and how each dish related to our home of Surat in Gujarat.
 The kitchen to me is love, warmth and maternal.
 I loved being there.
 It was during those times as a child I learnt about the cornerstones of Gujarati food.
 I would be asked ‘chakwu che?’ do you want to taste?, ‘its tasty or nice’ was as an answer met with disappointment. ‘what does it need?’ chilli, salt, garam masala, is it cooked?
 I was taught how the flavours should be balanced; spicy, salty, sour, bitter and sweet.
 I realised that what they were doing was cooking delicious food, yes, but more than that it was a considered delicate craft, one that required a subtle hand and refined pallet.